haochenuw/coupgame/Notes.md

 - ~~BIG BUG: when false reveal on challenging a block, should still commit the action!~~ Thursday, July 8, 2021

-- 3 players => should hide the challenge panel after skipping challenge *after the other player blocked.
+- ~~3 players => should hide the challenge panel after skipping challenge *after the other player blocked.~~ Friday, July 9, 2021

 ## Feedbacks